icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 * [defer](https://github.com/romkatv/zsh-defer) - Defers execution of a `zsh` command until `zsh` has nothing else to do and is waiting for user input.
 Its intended purpose is staged `zsh` startup.
 It works similarly to Turbo mode in [zinit](https://github.com/zdharma-continuum/zinit).
 * [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.
 * [dev](https://github.com/sbfaulkner/dev-plugin-zsh) - Provides a lightweight version of Shopify's internal dev tool
-* [diff-so-fancy](https://github.com/z-shell/zsh-diff-so-fancy) - Installs [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) and enables its use in ZSH.
+* [diff-so-fancy](https://github.com/z-shell/zsh-diff-so-fancy) - Automatically nstalls [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) and enables its use in ZSH and `git`.
 * [diractions](https://github.com/AdrieanKhisbe/diractions) - Allow you to map a short logical/mnemonic name to directories to quickly access them, or perform actions in them.
 * [dircolors-solarized (joel-porquet)](https://github.com/joel-porquet/zsh-dircolors-solarized) - Solarized dircolors plugin, with options for dark or light terminal backgrounds.
 * [dircolors-solarized (pinelibg)](https://github.com/pinelibg/dircolors-solarized-zsh) - Enables [Solarized Color Theme for GNU ls](https://github.com/seebi/dircolors-solarized).